Aardvaarks

 Infact, the double A in Hebrew loaners are probably a relic of a slight ‘h’ sound between them, splitting them into two separate syllables.
 The Greeks, when translating the Bible, had little use for mid-word H’s, and eventually the sounds merged (though not the letters because as everyone knows spelling must remain fossilised).
 See also Aaron.

 And yes, I am aware that Aardvaark is usually spelled with only three A’s, and I’ve decided I don’t give a toss.
-Maybe Afrikaans pronounces ‘aar’ and ‘ar’ differently, but nobody in English does.
+Maybe Afrikaans pronounces ‘aar’ and ‘ar’ differently, but nobody in English does (hence the difference (and lack of difference) between Haarlem and Harlem).
 So if you are happy being silly in the front half, then I see no reason to get serious with the aarse-end.